michaelewens/Intangible-capital-stocks/README.md

 * `gamma`: the estimate for the percentage of SG&A spending that is considered investment in organizational capital
 * `industry5`: an integer in {1:5} that indicates what major Fama-French industry the SIC belongs to.
 Note that Ewens, Peter and Wang (2018) put `sic >= 8000 & sic <= 8099` in `industry5 == 1`.

-Here are the estimates (Nov.
-2018) along with their bootstrapped standard errors:
+Here are the estimates (Jan.
+2019) along with their bootstrapped standard errors:

 ![Parameter estimates from Ewens, Peters and Wang (2018)](https://github.com/michaelewens/intangible_capital/blob/master/parameter_estimate_table.png)